-The North American Research Partnership is an independent, non-profit networked think-tank that conducts strategic applied research and outreach on how the United States, Mexico and Canada can better position themselves for success in the 21st century.
-The Partnership works on a broad range of interrelated international policy topics such as border management, trade and competitiveness, energy, sustainability, security, and education.
-The Partnership has offices in San Diego and Phoenix and key partners located in Mexico City, Washington, D.C. and Ottawa.
+The North American Research Partnership is an independent, 501(c)(3) non-profit think-tank that conducts applied research and outreach on how regions and communities in the United States, Mexico and Canada can better position themselves for success in the 21st century.
+The Partnership works on a broad range of interrelated international policy topics with an emphasis on cross-border trade and economic development.

 NARP in the News

 Though U.S.-Mexico trade has boomed since the 1994 implementation of the North American Trade Agreement, border regions are missing opportunities by not taking a more integrated approach to economic development, according to a report released this week.